Pedersker

-Pedersker is a little village in the southeast of the Danish island of Bornholm, 8 km southeast of Aakirkeby and 11 km southwest of Nexø.
-As of 2025, it has 209 inhabitants.
+Pedersker is a village in the southeast of the Danish island of Bornholm, 8 km southeast of Aakirkeby and 11 km southwest of Nexø.
+As of 2026, it has 204 inhabitants.

 Description

 Pedersker is a quiet Danish village surrounded by farmed fields.
 To the north, beyond the former railway, the Lynggårdsskoven woods are managed by the State.
 The populated area is mainly in a triangular section between the main road and the railway, some 64% of the houses dating to before 1950.
 To the south of the village, the little fishing village of Bakkerne Havn has become an important summer house development.
 There is a private school in the village and the old dairy is considered to be of importance to the local heritage.
 The old railway station at 51 Pedersker Hovedgade served the Rønne–Nexø railway which ran from 1900 to 1968.
 Not far from the church to the west of the village (at 208 M Søndre Landevej), there is a Dutch windmill, Kirkemøllen, built in 1861.
 It was renovated and repainted in 2010.